-Total liabilities increased by 27% from the prior year.
-The increase to current liabilities was primarily the result of payments due to the North Carolina Department of Transportation (NC DOT) for expenses related to the Authority's terminal paving project.
-The Authority's notes from direct borrowings increased from borrowing to fund construction projects (see Long-Term Liabilities discussion).
-The Authority experienced decreases in net pension and net OPEB liabilities.
-The changes in the net pension and net OPEB liability and the related changes in deferred outflows and deferred inflows were the result of changes in actuarial valuations of the State's pension and OPEB plans in which the Authority participates.
-See Notes 9 and 10 for further information regarding pension and OPEB plans.
+Total liabilities decreased by 22% from the prior year.
+The decrease to other current liabilities was primarily the result of payments made to the North Carolina Department of Transportation (NC DOT) for expenses related to the Authority's terminal paving project.
+The decrease in long-term liabilities resulted from the scheduled payments of the Authority's notes from direct borrowings which included the early extinguishment of one of the Authority's notes from direct borrowings (see Long-Term Liabilities discussion).

-Total net position of the Authority remained relatively consistent with the prior year.
-Net investment in capital assets represents the Authority's equity position, net of related liabilities, with regards to land, facilities, and equipment.
-The minor 1% decrease compared to the prior year results primarily from the net effect of additions to capital projects and depreciation expense incurred during the year and additions to notes from direct borrowings for projects.
+The change in deferred inflows of resources is due to the deferred inflows for leases that resulted from the aforementioned implementation of GASB Statement No. 87 and the change in the accounting treatment of long-term leases.
+The changes in the net pension and net OPEB liabilities and the related changes in deferred outflows and deferred inflows were the result of changes in actuarial valuations of the State's pension and OPEB plans in which the Authority participates.
+See Notes 10 and 11 for further information regarding the pension and OPEB plans.

+Total net position of the Authority remained relatively constant compared to the prior year.
+Net investment in capital assets is the Authority's equity position, net of liabilities for facilities and equipment.
+The minor decrease compared to prior year is the net effect of additions to capital assets and depreciation expense incurred during the year.
+Restricted net position increased significantly due to unspent state capital aid discussed above.
 Unrestricted net position is available for any lawful purpose of the Authority.
-Unrestricted net position decreased by 29% due to the reduction in current assets discussed above.
+Unrestricted net position decreased due to an increase in operating expenses.